 If you have old tee shirts lying around the house and you’d like to make a free baby tee, this post is for you.
-All the “payment” you need is a little over an hour of time and some thread.
-Oh, and this free pattern.
+All you need is a little over an hour of time, thread, and this free pattern.

 As I’ve mentioned, we live on an island in Alaska with not many options for shopping.
 I suppose I could buy Littles a bunch of clothes at Wal-mart, but there isn’t much selection and I don’t like the idea of spending money on not-that-cute and cheaply made clothes when I have perfectly good fabric (read, “tee shirts”) here at home.
 It just seems wasteful and this mama doesn’t like to waste.
 BUT I do like to sew.
 I ended up sewing most of Little’s twelve month “wardrobe” (haha) from recycled adult clothes we already had.